£650,000

 The three-bedroom segment shows an asking price of £795,000, positioning these properties in the middle market where family buyers are likely to be focused.
 With only one listing currently, demand in this segment may be outstripping supply, potentially creating opportunity for sellers of appropriately priced three-bedroom homes.
 Four-bedroom properties dominate the current supply with two listings averaging £1,049,975, suggesting either strong supply response to demand or perhaps some properties being priced optimistically in the current market.

-Premium properties with five or more bedrooms command the highest prices, with current listings at £950,000 for both five and seven-bedroom configurations.
+Premium properties with five or more bedrooms command the highest prices, with current listings at £900,000 for the five-bedroom configuration and £950,000 for seven-bedroom properties.
 The premium pricing reflects not just the additional space but the land, privacy, and rural estate characteristics that typically accompany larger period homes in Priddy.
 For sellers, the data suggests that understanding your position within the bedroom count spectrum is crucial for pricing accurately against current competition.

 The absence of any semi-detached or terraced listings in the current market data highlights the overwhelmingly detached character of Priddy's housing stock.
 This is important for buyers seeking more affordable entry points, as the village simply doesn't offer the terraced properties common in nearby towns like Wells or Cheddar.